 Vigorous senior citizens prison break a nursing home.
 Powerful enemies stand in the way of beach living, romance, and spending time with a pot-smoking surfer.
 Join Mary, the Catholic; Ed, the atheist; Tina, the Thespian, and Legend, the surfer.
-Lively, yet timely, Escape from Sunny Shores, explores the changing parameters of aging, and it's a lot of fun to read.
-THE FIRST THREE CHAPTERS WILL BE SERIALIZED OVER THE NEXT THREE DAYS
+Lively, yet timely, Escape from Sunny Shores, explores the changing parameters of aging.
+And it's a lot of fun to read.

 Ronnie watched the apartment from his BMW, the engine off, the windows down.
 Nine o’clock at night and hot as hell, no breeze, the suffocating air reeking of cedar and car exhaust.
 San Antonio was even hotter than Corpus Christi, if that was possible.
 A dry heat, people said, although to him it was all miserable.

 It was his second night, and he worried that someone would notice his car, gorgeous hunk of glass and steel that it was.
 He worried less about someone noticing him.
 No one ever paid attention to him.
 Not women, not men, not even muggers.
 He hated it that he was so nondescript, yet it was his greatest strength at that moment.

 The smell of the doughnuts wafted up to him from the passenger seat.
 Only three remained.
 Sure, maybe he needed to lose a few pounds, who didn’t, but he needed courage.
 He chose a Bavarian cream, took a bite, and savored the yummy filling until his tooth sang in pain.
 Damn, another cavity.

 Suddenly, the light in the apartment went out.
 Was it show time?
 He set the doughnut down and grabbed the sack that held the cigarettes and kitchen matches.